rajash/Machine-learning/README.md

 # Machine-learning
-building machine learning models from scratch using python and R
+Building machine learning models from scratch using python and R